hollyhocks

 All hollyhocks should be at least 2 feet apart from one another; this way they will all grow healthily, especially in zones 3-8.

-Propagating Hollyhocks
+Propagate Hollyhocks

 Hollyhocks are self-seeding; this means that they will release some fertilized seeds into the soil, right before they die.
-Depending on the variety, some hollyhocks will release the seeds during the second year of life, that is why they are called biennial flowers.
+Depending on the variety, some hollyhocks will release the hollyhock seeds during the second year of life, that is why they are called biennial flowers.

 On the other hand, other varieties of hollyhocks will only reseed themselves after the third year of life.